UofT-DSI/shell/04-instructors/homework/unix-homework.md

 ---
 ##### Prompt:
-Download a csv of your choice.
-This could be from Toronto Open Data or another source but use a different csv than the one used in class.
-Place the new csv in a directory of your choice and rename it.
+Download a CSV of your choice.
+This could be from Toronto Open Data or another source, but ensure it's a different CSV than the one utilized in class.
+Place the new CSV in a directory of your choice and rename it.
 Extract one column and the unique values from that column.
 Redirect the standard output to be a txt file.

 To submit:
     1. A screenshot of your terminal commands.